-This is a GRANT FUNDED position, and is subject to available grant funds.
+This is a GRANT FUNDED position and is subject to available grant funds.

 Connect passion with purpose.
 The Georgia Department of Public Health is the lead agency entrusted by the people of Georgia to proudly protect lives and promote healthy lifestyles in diverse communities statewide.
-We are committed to the health of the population of Georgia as our work impacts past, present and future generations.
+We are committed to the health of the entire population as our work impacts past, present and future generations.

 Won’t you join us?